Accelerate your ACL rehab with 10 simple exercise tips!

 The first time you attempt a new exercise you may find it to very difficult to start with, even though before injury it was very easy.

-Detailed and continuous planning of your weekly and daily exercises will help keep you on track and facilitate the achievement of your goals.
+Plan your weekly and daily exercises.
+Setting goals will help keep you on track and facilitate the achievement of your goals.